-Practicing self-compassion might feel inaccessible if you think you don’t understand what it means.
+Practicing self-compassion might feel inaccessible if you don’t think you understand what it means in practice.
 But in reality you do!
 You wouldn’t have gotten this far in your life if you didn’t have some understanding of how to take care of yourself, especially when you’re having some difficult emotions or feeling some difficult life circumstances.
-In fact all of us wouldn’t have gotten to this point if we couldn’t take care of ourselves.
+Self-care in response to stress is self-compassion.
 It’s important to validate that and to notice that we have actually done some really neat things for ourselves.
-We have actually devised some really clever, skilful ways to take care of ourselves, especially when things are a bit difficult, and our practice can include bringing mindfulness in to validate these already skillful actions.
+We have actually devised some really clever, skillful ways to take care of ourselves, especially when things are a bit difficult, and our practice can include bringing mindfulness in to validate these already skillful actions.

-Mindful acknowledgement of our self-care skills gives us confidence that we do understand what self-compassion is because we are already offering ourselves self-compassion.
+Mindful acknowledgement of our self-care skills gives us confidence that we do understand what self-compassion is.
 It’s a really lovely and valuable exercise to bring our awareness to those things that we’re already doing to take care of ourselves to remind ourselves – maybe to convince ourselves – that we are capable of self-compassion.
-We are capable of being kind to ourselves, especially when we feel challenged.

-Mindfulness is a really useful skill to develop so that we can insert that wedge of awareness in to our experience to notice that we’re having difficulty.
+Mindfulness is also a really useful skill to develop so that we can find that pause of awareness to notice that we’re having difficulty.
 When we slow down our awareness we have the space we need to register what the difficulty is and to work out what to do for ourselves.
 And when we automatically start offering ourself care – like resting, drinking a warm beverage or calling a friend – in the face of challenge, mindfulness helps us to mark that response as a practice, to see that we are already practicing self-compassion.

 I brought my brain into gear, my intellect, to create a list and then asked my body what felt right in the scenario.

-Here’s an example from my life: I’ve recently done a lot of plane travel, missed some connections and had a hard time of it.
+Here’s an example from my life: I recently did a lot of plane travel, missing some connections and having a hard time of it.
 When I finally got home and I knew I’d had a difficult time I went through a checklist of what I needed to do to take care of myself.
 I brought my brain into gear, my intellect, to create a list and then asked my body what felt right in the scenario.
 It went like this: